 US Open Moneyline Betting

-The moneyline wager is the easiest betting type and the most popular among beginner and intermediate bettors.
+The moneyline wager is the easiest of all US Open tennis betting odds and the most popular among beginner and intermediate bettors.
 Each and every sport has a moneyline wager and when it comes to betting on the US Open, you put money on which player you think will win a match.
 Pretty simple right?

 If you have Djokovic versus Federer, and let’s say in this instance we have Djokovic as the favorite to win the US Open Men’s Singles, you might see odds that look like this: